wraithgar/spawk/README.md

 This can be either a string or a function that returns a string.
 The function can also be async or return a Promise.
 The function will be called with `this` set to the interceptor.

+Calling this will clear out any code you set with `interceptor.exit`

 ### interceptor.stdout(data)